ThatGhost/RosaDB/PROJECT_OVERVIEW.md

     1.  **Condensation**: Logs are condensed via `LogCondenser`.
 Tombstones (`IsDeleted=true`) are preserved to mask previous data, but intermediate updates for deleted keys within the batch are discarded.
     2.  **Serialization**: Condensed logs are serialized to binary.
     3.  **Persistence**:
-        -   Appropriate `.dat` and `.idx` files are identified or created (rollover at 1MB).
+        -   Appropriate `.dat` files are identified or created (rollover at 1MB).
         -   Persistent `FileStream`s are opened for the duration of the commit to minimize I/O overhead.
         -   Data is appended to the `.dat` stream.
-        -   Sparse index entries are appended to the `.idx` stream every 100 records.
+        -   The B+Tree index is updated with `LogId` and `LogLocation` for each committed log, ensuring efficient lookups.

 #### 3.2.3.
 Read Path
+-   **`FindLastestLog`**:
+    -   Uses the B+Tree index (`IndexManager.Search`) to directly find the `LogLocation` (segment number and offset) of a specific log entry.
+    -   Reads the log directly from the `.dat` file at the specified offset.
 -   **`GetAllLogs...`**:
-    -   To retrieve the latest state, logs are read in **reverse chronological order**:
+    -   To retrieve the latest state for a cell or table instance, logs are read from the relevant data segments (either from in-memory buffer or disk `.dat` files).
-        1. In-memory buffer is iterated in reverse.
-        2. Disk segments are iterated from newest (highest segment number) to oldest.
-        3. Logs within each segment are read fully and then reversed.
-    -   Deduplication logic ensures only the first encountered (i.e., latest) version of a Log ID is returned.
+    -   Deduplication logic using a `HashSet` ensures only the first encountered (i.e., latest) version of a Log ID is returned based on `Log.Date`.

 ### 3.3.
 Server (`RosaDB.Library/Server`)

 -   **Communication**: Implements a `TcpListener` to accept incoming client connections.
--   **Dependency Injection**: Uses `LightInject` for managing dependencies (`LogManager` is Scoped per session).
+-   **Dependency Injection**: Uses `LightInject` for managing dependencies.
+Key managers (`LogManager`, `IndexManager`, `CellManager`, `DatabaseManager`, `RootManager`) are registered as Scoped per session, and interfaces (e.g., `IIndexManager`) are used for better abstraction.
 -   **Client Handling**: Each incoming client connection is handled by a `ClientSession` running in its own asynchronous task.

 ### 3.4.
 Querying (`RosaDB.Library/Query`)

 -   **Tokenization**: A `QueryTokenizer` class breaks down query strings into tokens.
 -   **Mock Queries**: `RosaDB.Library/MoqQueries` contains hardcoded query implementations (e.g., `RandomDeleteLogsQuery`) used for testing and development.
+These queries now typically return `Result` objects for consistent error handling.

 ### 3.5.
 Error Handling (`RosaDB.Library/Core`)

 -   Uses a functional `Result<T>` monad pattern for explicit error handling, avoiding exceptions for control flow.
+The `Result` and `Result<T>` classes are publicly accessible for broad use.

 ## 4. Client & Server Projects

--   **`RosaDB.Client`**: A TUI application (using `Terminal.Gui`) that talks to the server.
+-   **`RosaDB.Client`**: A Terminal User Interface (TUI) application (using `Terminal.Gui`) that talks to the server.
 -   **`RosaDB.Server`**: A standalone server entry point.